Private Hire Insurance

 Examples of private taxis include Uber, minicabs, etc. These taxi services are usually connected to a radio system, phone, or even an app, which passengers can use to pre-arrange a ride.

 If you’re running a private hire taxi service, you’ll be driving long hours at all times of the day.
 You may also be spending a great amount of driving time in cities, where traffic is more congested.
-As a tax driver you’ll face higher risk of accidents and injuries.
+As a private hire driver, you’ll face a higher risk of accidents and injuries.
 This is why you need private hire taxi insurance.
 And don’t forget that by law you’re required to have private hire taxi insurance.
 This type of coverage will protect your passengers, you, your vehicle and your business.

 Private Hire Insurance